Docs Home → Atlas App Services

 In traditional applications, an application server exposes an API to client applications and handles database queries on their behalf.
 To prevent malicious, improper, or incorrect read and write operations, clients don't query the database directly.

-Atlas App Services provides a configurable and dynamic rules engine that enables you to run a MongoDB query from client applications while transparently preventing unauthorized reads and writes.
-Rules are defined for entire collections in a linked MongoDB Atlas cluster and apply to individual documents in the collection dynamically based on the application user that issued a query.
+Atlas App Services provides a configurable and dynamic permissions engine that enables you to run a MongoDB query from client applications while transparently preventing unauthorized reads and writes.
+Permissions are defined for entire collections in a linked MongoDB Atlas cluster and apply to individual documents in the collection dynamically based on the application user that issues a query or uses Device Sync.
 You can also define default rules that serve as a fallback for any collection that doesn't have its own rules.

 Federated data sources do not support rules or schemas.
 You can only access a Federated data source from a system function.

 To understand how the permissions engine works and how to configure it for your use case, see Role-based Permissions.

 You define permissions with Rule Expressions, a domain-specific language built on JSON.